What Happens During a Storm Damage Window Inspection?

 What the exterior inspection includes

 The inspection usually starts outside.
 CoMo looks at exposed elevations, window frames, screens, wraps, trim, caulking, nearby siding, gutters, downspouts, fascia, and other soft metal.
 Hail may dent metal wraps, tear screens, chip trim, crack brittle siding near the window, or leave marks that line up with damage on gutters and siding.
 Wind can loosen components or force water into weak areas.
-A recent Columbia inspection tagged window concerns alongside gutters and other exterior storm items, which is exactly why the review should cover the whole elevation.
+Window concerns should be reviewed alongside gutters, siding, screens, and trim on the same elevation so the documentation shows the complete visible pattern rather than one isolated close-up.

 The goal is not to find one mark and call it done.
 The goal is to understand whether the damage forms a storm-related pattern and whether the window area is still keeping water and air where they belong.